liufei2008/LGUI_Document_Source/Manual/ReleaseNotes/index.md

 #### Fix:
 Crash caused by UIItemEditorHelperComp.
 Fix a potential crash in LGUIRenderer.
+Wrong layout after SetIsUIActive in some case.
 #### NewFeature:
 UIText now use FText to support **localization**.
 Check *TheDivision* demo of LGUI Tutorial Projects.
 New render mode: **World Space - LGUI Renderer**.
 Render 3D UI in world space by LGUI's renderer, so it will not affect by UE's post process, and LGUI's post process will work(eg. UIBackgroundBlur).
+Editor: Add a toggle **Show LGUI column in SceneOutliner** in *LGUI Tools*, which can show or hide LGUI's functions column in SceneOutliner.
 #### Modify:
 LTween: LTweener's outer use binded UObject.
 Editor: Show a message if there are multiple ScreenSpaceUI, which is not allowed.